Functors to Monads: A Story of Shapes

 Put in code:

--- List's shape is its length and the monoid is (*, 1)
+-- A part of list's shape is its length and the monoid is (*, 1)

 length (xs <*> ys) == length xs * length ys